miyaichi/Minimalisp/README.md

 Open `http://localhost:8080/` to use the bundled `web/index.html` harness that loads `interpreter.js`, lets you pick a GC backend (mark-sweep / copying / generational), run programs, and inspect the heap.
 The Canvas view color-codes objects (numbers, cons cells, lambdas, bindings, etc.) so you can watch mark-sweep fragmentation or copying/Generational compaction in real time.
 Use “Auto snapshot” to refresh the view while your program allocates.

+The "GC Stats" panel provides real-time metrics including total allocations, pause times, and fragmentation indices, helping you visualize the performance characteristics of each GC algorithm.

 A hosted build is also available via GitHub Pages at `https://miyaichi.github.io/Minimalisp/landing.html`, which links to the live “Minimalisp WASM Playground” (`index.html`).
 The landing page describes the project and the playground serves the interactive REPL + heap viz directly in your browser.

 ---